davidluzhiyun/COMPSCI307D_monoply/doc/DESIGN.md

 ## Significant differences from Original Plan
 * A couple model APIs have changed to reduce redundancy and for easier game communication/implementation
 * The controller needs to store several variables in order to properly load, start, and run games
+* For the most part, the view is sending its events to the model directly versus to the controller which sends the corresponding event to the model.

 ## New Features HowTo
 How to add more features: